mightymercado/bot-detection/README.md

 ## Signals

 ### Signal 1:
-Signal 1 is a low hanging fruit in Puppeteer Extra Stealth which has not been worked on yet.
+Signal 1 is a low hanging fruit in puppeteer-extra-stealth which has not been worked on yet.
 See it [here](https://github.com/berstend/puppeteer-extra/pull/565).

 ### Signal 2:
 Signal 2 is a chromium bug which allows us to skip evaluateOnNewDocument.
 It's used in [Amazon Bot Detection Script](https://github.com/chris124567/commercial-bot-detectors/blob/master/files/amazon.js) (See **#_injectIframe_** function)